With his deep, in the trenches, agile experience, Bob Galen is widely considered as a "Coach of Coaches" in the agile community.

 Bob has also signed the Agile Coaches Oath and subscribes to its tenets and principles.
 Particularly the base principle of: Do no harm.

-Bob is a Certified Scrum Master Practicing (CSP), a Certified Scrum Product Owner (CSPO), a Certified Enterprise Coach (CEC), and a Certified CAL Educator.
-He's held these certifications since 2004, 2007, 2012, and 2017 respectively.
+Bob is a Certified Scrum Master Practicing (CSP), a Certified Scrum Product Owner (CSPO), a Certified Enterprise Coach (CEC).
+He's held these certifications since 2004, 2007, and 2012 respectively.

 Of particular note is the CEC.
 As of 2017, there are ~90 CEC's in the world.
 Bob became #47.
 The certification process was arduous, consisting of detailed experience reports, recommendations, and an in-person interview.
 Material preparation took 3 months and the process itself, roughly 6 months.
 It was nearly a year in-process.